tronikos/esphome-magnetometer-water-gas-meter/README.md

 The magnetometer is used to read the rotating magnet inside your water meter.

 This should be compatible will all the water meters the Flume water sensor is compatible with, which is [compatible](https://help.flumewater.com/en/articles/1618594-is-the-flume-device-compatible-with-all-water-meters) with about 95% of water meters in the United States.

+To verify compatibility follow [this](https://help.flumewater.com/en/articles/1618594-is-the-flume-device-compatible-with-all-water-meters).
+Alternatively, install the Sensors app on your phone, place your phone next to the meter, and see if the Geomagnetic Field sensors are changing while water is running.

 [Video](https://www.youtube.com/watch?v=M9nVkSZ6_H4) showing the internals of a water meter.